 There are mid-level survival books that are more for the hardy, experienced survivalist.
 These books include chapters on finding food and fresh water in a wild habitat.

-And for the doomsday preppers there are the books that give advice on what would be needed in the event of an apocalypse.
+For the doomsday preppers there are books that give advice on what would be needed in the event of an apocalypse.
 Dystopian survivors read about how to store non-perishable food for long periods of time, how to construct some sort of bunker, and what items are considered essential for survival.

 In a survival situation, each format of book has its boons and its banes.
 A hardcover will protect the pages of the book better, and it will keep its integrity longer when stored in a pack.
 But on the other hand, a hardcover will also almost always take up more space in said pack, and will be heavier.